Language-Research-Technology/ldaca-documentation/content/browsing-searching/search/index.md

 <br>

-Search allows you to further refine your queries throughout collections, objects and files, both through single or group word queries, as well as specific patterns through regular expressions.
-The Portal has both basic and advanced search capabilities.
+Search allows you to further refine your query results for collections, objects and files, both through single or multiword queries, as well as specific patterns through regular expressions.
+The portal has both basic and advanced search capabilities.

 <br>